 Another factor that can impact hangover symptoms is how hydrated or dehydrated you are while drinking.
 Often, when people are out for a night on the town, they forget to drink water.
 This is especially problematic because alcohol is a diuretic, making you need to urinate more.
 As a result, it can increase your level of dehydration.
 If you are dehydrated, symptoms of a hangover, like fatigue and headaches, are likely to be dramatically worse.

 “Congeners” is a technical term for the other chemical substances that get produced during the alcohol fermentation and distillation process besides ethanol.
 Congeners are what give alcohol products their distinct taste.
 Methanol and tannins are two common examples.
 Drinks with higher congener-content are typically dark liquors, and these beverages are more likely to cause severe hangovers.
-For example, a rum and coke is likely to cause a more intense hangover than a vodka tonic of equal alcohol content.
+For example, a rum and coke is likely to cause a more intense symptoms than a vodka tonic of equal alcohol content.

 How Much Alcohol Can Cause a Hangover?